learn-co-curriculum/dsc-regression-model-validation/README.md

-In this case, the DataFrame `data` was split into two DataFrames called `train` and `test`. `train` has 294 values and `test` has 98 values.
+In this case, the DataFrame `data` was split into two DataFrames called `train` and `test`. `train` has 294 values (75% of the full dataset) and `test` has 98 values (25% of the full dataset).
 Note the randomized order of the index values on the left.

 However you can also pass multiple array-like variables into `train_test_split` at once.
 For each variable that you pass in, you will get a train and a test copy back out.